abdullah-mola/ClubApp/README.md

 # Club App Developed in Kotlin
-A customer needs an app that displays an up-to-date ranking of top European soccer teams.
+App that displays an up-to-date ranking of top European soccer teams.
 The ranking is recalculated daily based on market values.
 A backend that has already been implemented handles all evaluations and prepares the data specifically for the app.
 It returns an unsorted list of clubs.
-Subsequent change by the customer:
-The API returns another field that indicates how many titles the respective club has already won at European level (Champions Cup, Champions League, Europa League)
+Subsequent change by the customer: The API returns another field that indicates how many titles the respective club has already won at European level (Champions Cup, Champions League, Europa League)
-Example: "european_titles": 4

 ## Screenshots